uklineale/uklineale.github.io/_posts/2021-01-01-many-sides-of-the-same-coin.markdown

   <img src="https://imgs.xkcd.com/comics/campfire.png">
 </p>

 Keep looking.
 You see the forest manager who passed this tree over for a few years before deciding it could be harvested one year.
 You see the logger who actually harvested the tree.
 You hear the song that their parents fell in love to.
-Can you see the love their parents poured into them?
-What if their parents never immigrated to America?
-How can this sheet of paper have existed without the sun, without the song, without the son?
+You see the helpful person who fixed the future mother's flat tire on her first date with her future husband.
+How can this exact sheet of paper have existed without the sun, without the song, without the son?

 <p align="center">
   <img width="480" height="620" src="https://lyricalzen.com/wp-content/uploads/2019/08/img_1158-819x1024.png">